-Something to keep in mind… although the Silver Surfer has much time on their hands and disposable income, they are likely to be in a happy relationship, most likely retired and they might not have the same interests for spending money on a new computer or books on fitness.
+Something to keep in mind… although the Silver Surfer has much time on their hands and disposable income, they are likely to be in a happy relationship, most likely retired, and they might not have the same interests in spending money on a new computer or books on fitness.

-Consider every aspect of the target market/audience before you finalize your niche.
+Consider every aspect of the niche market, along with your target audience, before you finalize your niche.

 Is Your Niche Evergreen – Will it Stand the Test of Time?

 The goal here is to find a niche that is still active in the online community.
-What I am referring to is, a niche topic that is still developing, this way you will always have information to write about.
+So, you’ll want to find a niche topic that is still developing, this way, you will always have information to write about.